Particular/docs.particular.net/nservicebus/containers/index.md

 ### IBus resolution

 Note that the instance of `IBus` is scoped for the lifetime of the container.
 Hence if you resolve `IBus` and then dispose of it the endpoint will stop processing messages.
+Note that all NServiceBus services, including `IBus`, will be injected into the passed in container instance.
+As such there is no need to register these instances at configuration time.

+### Cleanup

+When using an external container you would normally not dispose the bus instance manually.
+If you would call `IBus.Dispose()` then you will indirectly trigger the container to dispose lifetime scope.

+NOTE: Do NOT call `IBus.Dispose` when using an external container, instead call dispose in your container during shutdown.

 ## Plugging in your own container